-The company makes it clear that it wants to be your go-to resource for learning about insurance.
-They even share content in a variety of mediums, including blog, document, podcast, and video to cater to whatever your learning style might be.
+The team at Berry makes it clear that it wants to be your go-to resource for learning about insurance.
+They even share content in a variety of mediums, including blogs, documents, podcasts, and videos to cater to whatever your learning style might be.

 What’s most notable here, however, is the fact that they focus on their buyer’s most urgent questions.
 In fact, their learning center even has the subheader, "All your insurance questions answered in one place."

-Uberflip is a digital experience tool that enables businesses to build a dynamic content hub on their websites and as a native of the content realm themselves, it should be no surprise that they excel at B2B content marketing.
+Uberflip is a digital experience tool that enables businesses to build a dynamic content hub on their websites.
+As a native of the content realm themselves, it should be no surprise that Uberflip excels at B2B content marketing.

-Click over to the resources section on their website and you’ll be met with a page brimming with articles, downloadable guides, original reports, templates, infographics, videos, and podcasts (among other things) discussing areas of interest like demand generation, account-based marketing, and, of course, content marketing.
+Click over to the resources section on their website and you’ll be met with a page brimming with articles, downloadable guides, original reports, templates, infographics, videos, and podcasts discussing areas of interest like demand generation, account-based marketing, and, of course, content marketing.

 They even offer events, webinars, and customer stories to nurture leads closer to a purchase.